Skip to content

 Staying with the Incident Management example, the first step of the Detect & Record activity is "Open New Incident."
 The procedure will provide step-by-step instructions on how to log in to your IT Service Management tool to create the ticket.

-Benefits of Busiess Process Mapping Levels
+Benefits of Business of Using Process Levels

-Implementing business process mapping levels in your organization helps:
+Implementing process levels in your organization helps:

 • Provide a better understanding of how processes fit into the bigger picture of the company